NBHAAheader.jpg (29104 bytes)

 Q. Is it better to restore a bicycle or keep it original and won't my bike be worth more restored?

 A. This depends upon many factors.
 Best thing to do?
 LEAVE IT ALONE if you plan to sell it for profit.
 Even what you may think of as "cleaning" may actually ruin some important graphic or component.
 If you plan to keep it, then get busy researching and gathering parts.
-Do your homework!
+Do your homework and don't be in a huge hurry!
 Quite often, so-called cleanings or restorations may actually REDUCE the value rather than increase it!
 And for heaven's sake, don't even dream of doing a rattle can paint job or switching parts from other bicycles.
 Our general rule is don't restore ANYTHING until you intimately know the history and can do a top-notch job with CORRECT parts, correct paint patterns and good graphics.
 Your curator was quoted in TRADITIONAL HOME magazine a number of years ago as saying he'd rather have the original dirt and rust than someone's "restoration".
 This is still true today.
 "Rattle can resto" can do a lot of damage and very little (if any) good where value is concerned.
 Also, if your restoration is one that screams, "I've been restored" then it probably is not helping the value of your bicycle much.

 Also, the terms, "professionally restored" and "trophy winner" will not always increase your value.
 A so-called "pro restoration" can mean many things.
 What did the restorer begin with and did he have precise details and parts to complete an accurate restoration?
 Or was it simply "restored" by a professional painter?
 And if so, did he know the right colors and graphics?
 Forty coats of clear, blazing chrome and incorrect colors and graphics do NOT constitute a true restoration.
 They scream KUSTOM!!!!
 Of course, winning a trophy simply means somebody, somewhere liked the bicycle.
-With many such judgings being conducted by either guessing "experts" or "people's choice" the authenticity issue is a huge one.
+With many such judgings increasingly being conducted by either rank amateurs, guessing "experts" or "people's choice" the authenticity issue is a huge one.
 A good example.
 A 26-inch Hopalong Cassidy bicycle was judged at a large bicycle event.
 Judges, envisioning themselves as experts, erroneously believed that the cap guns and holsters were missing from the Hoppy and deducted points.
 Sadly, the Hoppy was dropped from the trophy it rightly deserved.
 Why?
 Because it is widely believed (due to numerous erroneous articles and statements in the hobby) that ALL Hoppys came with cap pistols.
 No cigar!
 26-inch Hoppy bicycles did NOT come equipped with cap guns and holsters.

 Of course, to some, restoration is all subjective and relative.
 There are even supposed "experts" who go around saying things like "...wellllll the factory just used anything they had laying around- so ya coulda had anything on there..."
 These kinds of statements are used most often to cover the fact that someone just doesn't know the facts.
 Thus, it is far easier to muddy the waters and imply any part could have been used for a restoration when one does not know any better.
 Oddly enough, people making such statements will likely be the first to criticize a bicycle they have not "restored" as being "wrong" when in fact this ought to be the ultimate irony in the "factory used anything" type of logic!
 Others may claim that it is "impossible" to restore a bicycle authentically...or that nobody knows what's authentic...or that parts cannot ever be found...all senseless arguments, most often put forth the cover the source's lack of knowledge and expertise.

 The word, "purist" may even be raised as if it is a naughty, vile, evil term.
-Without descending into a debate over semantics and insults, suffice to say that restoration- true restoration- is exactly what a purist would and should do!
+Without descending into a debate over semantics and insults, suffice to say that restoration–true restoration–is exactly what a purist would and should do!
 As a consequence, anyone who undertakes a restoration, then, by definition IS a purist!
 Otherwise, if you are not performing a restoration, you are doing a customizing job.
 Why people are suddenly ashamed to admit that they did a custom job instead of a real restoration is a mystery.
 THIS is why you have so many Pontiac LeMans cars showing up at vintage car auctions with "GTO" names and parts on them!
 This is why so many 6-cylinder 1970s Barracudas and Challengers show up at classic car auctions dressed up as "HEMI-CUDAS" or "HEMI-CHALLENGERS"... these are customized fakes- regardless of the cute "resto" names on them.
-Why can't we just admit- hey, it's a FAKE CUSTOM somebody MADE up?
+Why can't we just admit–hey, it's a FAKE CUSTOM somebody MADE up?
 As in it is NOT restored...it is CUSTOMIZED!
-If your bicycle didn't come from the original factory with an iridescent purple paint job and a thousand lights and blinding chrome- its a CUSTOM!
-If your Schwinn has a Shelby sprocket and a Roadmaster seat- it's a CUSTOM.
+If your bicycle didn't come from the original factory with an iridescent purple paint job and a thousand lights and blinding chrome–its a CUSTOM!
+If your Schwinn has a Shelby sprocket and a Roadmaster seat–it's a CUSTOM.
 It is NOT restored... it is customized!
-Go ahead- you CAN say it!!!
+Go ahead–you CAN say it!!!

 Restoration is restoration.
 Customizing is customizing.
 They are NOT the same.
 PERIOD.
 End of story.
 Schwinns did not come with Rollfast chainguards.
 Colsons did not come with ROADMASTER parts on them (unless you read bogus Smithsonian Magazine stories or L.A.
 Times articles).
 Bicycles from the 30s did not come with imported wheels from the 70s or hubs from the 90s.
 Original paint jobs were not swimming under a sea of clearcoat.
 THIS is customizing, folks.
 Call it what it is.

 Back in the 1970s, we wrote an article on classic bicycle restoration.
-In that article, we stated that Webster's Dictionary defines restoration as a "return to original condition".
+In that article, we stated that Webster's Dictionary defines restoration as a "return to original condition."
 Thus, blindingly bright blue chrome and paint jobs swimming in clear coats and non-original colors fall more under the realm of customizing rather than restoration.

 A. Unfortunately, sadly, not always true.
 Read our GTCC section if you really want to know the score.
 Especially when it comes to the classic bicycle hobby wherein people can just write whatever "histories" they like and publish them as fact.
 Some people don't like to hear (or read) this and even get angry (a sure sign that they don't WANT to know any better).

 Here are a couple of good examples of gross misinformation.
 Take the case of the Sherrell Classic bicycle.
 A relatively new bicycle, this oughta be a snap to get the facts and history accurate...right?
 Wrong.
 Virtually every article, auction catalogue listing, photo caption, etc. we have seen about the relatively new Sherrell bicycle in recent years has been incorrect (go back and check for yourself).
 Why?
 One museum published the wrong date several times and it became cast in stone.
 Spokespersons for such outfits made things worse by repeating the incorrect date...or making up others.
 Publications did the same, picking up on the lead of the famous museum.
 Even the venerable, prestigious Smithsonian bought into the hysteria and boldly published (despite our direct advice to the contrary) a date of "1979" in their September, 1996 issue of SMITHSONIAN MAGAZINE.
 AND THIS article made it on the internet!
-(To this date, the Smithsonian has defiantly refused to correct their silly error, oddly stating it unimportant and "purist" to do so...that we'd have to "agree to disagree").
-And you thought the almighty Smithsonian-the god of antiquities- knew it all?
-Go check it out for yourself... the article is still online.
+(To this date, the SMITHSONIAN has defiantly refused to correct their silly error, oddly stating it unimportant and "purist" to do so...that we'd have to "agree to disagree").
+And you thought the almighty Smithsonian–the god of antiquities–knew it all?
+Go check it out for yourself... the absurd article is still online.

-Auction houses followed the crowd and published the same erroneous dates (check the date in the past Schwinn Chicago Auction catalogue for instance- again- despite our advice to the contrary).
+Auction houses followed the crowd and published the same erroneous dates (check the date in the past Schwinn Chicago Auction catalogue for instance–again–despite our advice to the contrary).
 There can be no "matter of opinion" about actual dates when things were made.
 The publishing of a date of model or date of manufacture should never be left to a mere "opinion" or creative fancy- especially when coming from amateurs.
 But publishing houses and magazine editors today seem to have no problem playing fast and loose with history- especially when they can fall back on the excuse that they are providing "entertainment."
 Their replay will often be, "...Yes, but we sold a LOT of those issues...!"
 That's all that matters, huh?

 The original literature for the Sherrell bicycle (and yes, we have it) flatly states, "INTRODUCED IN 1987."And we personally know this to be true, especially since we knew the fellow who made the bicycles.
 So how do all of the auctions and publications and museums come by the earlier date?
 How do dates for Sherrells suddenly get published as 1979?
 HOW?
-People- even those who ought to know better- BELIEVE IT.
+People–even those who ought to know better–BELIEVE IT.
 Of course, everyone feels covered since somewhere in these books and magazines and catalogues, there is some kind of small-print caveat that they are not responsible for accuracy, or some similar statement.
 But people who read books don't read the fine print and they're not "in" on the secret joke!

 Also, recently with books, publications and articles on the hobby being released in ever-increasing volume and frequency, misinformation is being spread at an alarming rate.
 We have to decide, are we talking history?
 Or are we talking customizing?
 Are we talking mere entertainment disguised as history?
 One book pictures a Schwinn Aerocycle sitting in majestic shininess... except that the front fender oddly appears flared on BOTH ends...and the braces are most definitely NOT Schwinn...and it has numerous other problems.
 A knowledgeable Schwinn collector should know that prewar Schwinns with FLAT braces only have ONE rivet at the axle eyelet, not two as found on other bicycles.
 It was a Schwinn hallmark.
 Yet, there it is in full blazing color in a hardbound serious-looking book from a major publisher!
 Check the braces on this one...shown in books and museums.
 There are numerous other problems with this bicycle we can't even begin to address here.
 And the concoctions are not limited to the Aerocycle and DX.
 The Elgin Blackhawk pictured?
 Wrong headlight, wrong horn and wrong placement for both.
 Horn belongs on a special bracket attached to the truss rods and should be either an Elgin or EA, not Delta.
 Headlight should be mounted above the horn.
 Speedo cable is installed backwards and the screech-owl siren belongs on an Elgin Falcon, not on a Blackhawk.
 The Whizzer pictured?
 A Pacemaker, except with a girl's J.C.
 Higgins front sprocket chainwheel, and engine with parts from different years and versions, and a very missing piston.
 All in living color, all repeatedly published in books, magazine articles and shown in museums.